Mastering how to build a knowledge base: A complete guide

 3. Helpfulness Ratings: You know that little "Was this helpful?
 (Yes/No)" prompt?
 It’s your direct line to user sentiment.
 Make it a regular practice to review articles that get a lot of "No" votes and figure out how to improve them.

 This ongoing management cycle is what separates a world-class knowledge base from a digital document graveyard.
 There's a reason the market for these tools is valued at a staggering $23.58 billion.
 When they're done right, they deliver massive results.
 We're talking about 39% of organizations improving their execution and 35% cutting service volumes simply by maintaining a scalable, updated knowledge hub.
-You can read more about these knowledge management software market trends to see just how big the impact can be.
+You can to see just how big the impact can be.

 Common Questions About Building a Knowledge Base